Cash-subadditive risk measures without quasi-convexity: Introduction

-The main aim of this paper is a thorough understanding of cash-subadditive risk measures when quasi-convexity, or the stronger property of convexity, is absent.
 Cash-additive risk measures without convexity have been actively studied in the recent literature.
 In particular, a few representation results were obtained by \cite{MW20}, \cite{JXZ21} and \cite{CCMTW21}.
-As a common feature, such risk measures can be represented as the infimum over a collection of convex and cash-additive risk measures (see Table \ref{tab:1} below), in contrast to the classic theory of convex risk measures where representations are typically based on a supremum.
+As a common feature, such risk measures can be represented as the infimum over a collection of convex and cash-additive risk measures (see Table \ref{tab:1} below),\footnote{The risk measures studied by \cite{JXZ21} and \cite{CCMTW21} have similar representations; their differences are studied by \cite{MR22}.} in contrast to the classic theory of convex risk measures where representations are typically based on a supremum.
 In a similar fashion, one of our main results states that a general cash-subadditive risk measure can be represented as the lower envelope of a family of quasi-convex cash-subadditive risk measures.

-In addition to a representation of general cash-subadditive risk measures, we will also give implicit and explicit representations of cash-subadditive risk measures with additional properties including quasi-star-shapedness, normalization and SSD-consistency.
+In addition to a representation of general cash-subadditive risk measures, we will also give implicit and explicit representations of cash-subadditive risk measures with additional properties including quasi-star-shapedness, normalization {(that is, $\rho(x)=x$ for all real $x$)} and SSD-consistency (that is, consistency with second-order stochastic dominance).
 In particular, similarly to the argument that convexity does not fit well with cash-subadditive risk measures, star-shapedness introduced by \cite{CCMTW21} is no longer a natural property beyond the framework of cash-additive risk measures.
 In this sense, we introduce the property of quasi-star-shapedness induced naturally from quasi-convexity, and obtain a representation result of cash-subadditive risk measures that are normalized and quasi-star-shaped.
 It turns out that the representation result also holds true if we change normalization to a weaker version which we call quasi-normalization.

 We examine a few other problems studied by \cite{MW20}, now under a general framework of cash subadditivity.
 Apart from the major differences, it also turns out that some of results obtained by \cite{MW20} hold under the extended framework of cash subadditivity.
-We summarize some related results in the literature and compare them with our results in Table \ref{tab:1}.
+A comparison of our results and some results in the literature is summarized in Section \ref{sec:6}.